E-commerce shipping and innovation: a step towards the future

 Flexibility in delivery methods also involves the time of delivery, which is often a source of concern for many consumers.
 The famous delivery between 8am and 6pm.
 Or the notice of passage forcing the customer to go to the Post Office to collect his parcel.
 Even though it was ordered at home is pushing companies to innovate on the type of times offered.

 In the US, several offers are also being tested by Walmart and Amazon to deliver directly to the customer’s home.
 InHome Delivery, which requires the installation of a smart lock.
 Allows Walmart to access a person’s home (and fridge) without the need for them to be present.
 To reassure its customers, Walmart offers to broadcast all of its deliveries live on a dedicated app.
 And guarantees “employees with familiar faces”.
 Despite the intrusiveness of such an offer, one can imagine its usefulness for an elderly person who has difficulty getting around.
-Amazon, on the other hand, offers delivery directly to the garage of private individuals with its Key for Garage service.
+Amazon, on the other hand, offers delivered directly to the garage of private individuals with its Key for Garage service.
 A slightly less intrusive proposal that guarantees the security of products inside the home.

 Increasing the speed of care